 Behavior changes first; then attitude changes much later.

 Once you can settle into this truth, then you can be patient.
 You can patiently walk away from the resistance and complaints, as you will eventually get compliance IF you have controlled the goodies (i.e., what they care about).
 They will do what you want.
-However, it will come with grumpiness, poor effort and an attitude.
+However, it will come with grumpiness, poor effort, and an attitude.
 Ignore all the attitude components; just don’t engage.

 It is essential to then hold them to a standard of real effort.
 For example, when they clean their room, they will learn to pull everything out from under the bed once you simply say, “Not yet,” after glancing under the bed a few times.
 They will get it.
-When their essay reads like a second grader wrote it, you say, “Not yet.”
+When their essay reads as a second grader wrote it, you say, “Not yet.”
 The drama unfolds, and you walk away, again and again.

 The second key is this: Right now, you want them to get their school work and responsibilities done much done more than they do.
 And they know it.